thewtex/docker-opengl/README.rst

 running on display `:0` and can be viewed through HTML5 viewer on any device with a modern web browser (Mac OSX, Windows, Linux, Android, iOS, ChromeOS, ...).
-It can be used to expose a graphical interface from a Docker container or to run continuous integration tests that require a graphical enviroment.
+It can be used to expose a graphical interface from a Docker container or to run continuous integration tests that require a graphical environment.

 Quick-start
 -----------